flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 ### Recursive Process
 The diff algorithm in React prior to version 16 is a prime example of a recursive process.

-**Diff Algorithm**: To identify the changes in the Virtual DOM, React starts at the root node and recursively traverses down the tree.
+**Diff Algorithm**: To identify the changes in the Virtual DOM, React starts at the root node and recursively traverses the tree.
 This process consists of expansion and contraction phases.

 #### Expansion (beginWork)
 In the expansion phase, we traverse the virtual DOM tree from the root node, exploring child nodes step by step.